SAnchIshikhare/simple-registeration/README.md

 # simple-registeration
-this is a login and sign up
+This is a login and sign up
 web page
+using html,css and php